Patterson Dial: Death

-Patterson Dial died of a barbiturate overdose at the age of 42 in 1945.
-The circumstances were mysterious and the police could not determine whether it was an accident or suicide.
+Patterson Dial died after taking a prescription barbiturate at the age of 42 in 1945.
+The circumstances were mysterious and the police could not determine whether it was an accident or suicide, as she also suffered from a heart condition.
 Mrs. Hughes was found unconscious in her bed at home, 4751 Los Feliz Boulevard, Los Angeles, by a maid.
 She died en route to a hospital in an ambulance sent by Hollywood Receiving Hospital.
 The Hughes had no children.